KasiaMisirli/ticket-viewer/README.md

 ```
 ## Deployment

-This app was deployed to Heroku.
-You will need the following commands to deploy this app:
+You will need the following commands to deploy this app to heroku:
 Please make sure that you are in a working directory!
-Before the following steps, please ensure this app already has a github repository and the eorking directory is clean (meaning: you have pushed up all the changes)
+Before the following steps, please ensure this app already has a github repository and the working directory is clean (meaning: you have pushed up all the changes to github)
 ```
 heroku login
 ```